SariskaIO/MetricsWeaver/README.md

 Welcome to Sariska Analytics, where we've taken the [RTC Visualizer](https://github.com/SariskaIO/rtc-visualizer) project to new heights.
 Our focus is on extracting user-friendly metrics by analyzing raw RTC metrics (WebRTC peerconnection getStats() API), uploaded for each user during the conference call at certain intervals.

 ### Key Features
-- **Audio/Video Quality Analysis:** Delve into detailed metrics to assess the quality of audio and video streams during calls.
+- **Audio/Video Quality Analysis:** Delve into detailed metrics to assess the quality of audio and video streams during calls, For example, the percentage of audio/video freeze.
 - **User Location Tracking:** Gain insights into the geographical locations of users, enhancing your understanding of the global reach of your platform.
 - **IP Address Analysis:** Identify and track IP addresses to enhance security and troubleshoot potential issues.
 - **System Speed Metrics:** Analyze the speed of user systems to optimize the performance of your application.